Olga Knipper: Chekhov

 While rehearsing for The Seagull on 9 September, Olga's 30th birthday, she met Russia's most eligible literary bachelor and playwright of The Seagull, Anton Chekhov, then 38.
 Knipper and Chekhov exchanged telegrams and letters for the next few years, while Olga became more familiar with Chekhov's younger sister, Masha.
 Random letters of teasing and playfulness became letters of love and deep remorse that they lived so far apart from each other.
 Olga's true colors shone throughout her letters of correspondence.
 Her ill-moods, volatile tempers, combined with her sporadic high spirits, kept Chekhov on his toes.
 In the winter of 1900, Chekhov returned from Yalta and headed to Moscow, with a new play that he had written with a 'dear actress' in mind.
 "What a part I’ve got for you in Three Sisters.
 Give me ten rubles and you can have it, otherwise I’ll give it to another actress", Chekhov wrote to Olga.

 Many similarities existed between Olga Knipper and the character Chekhov wrote for her in Three Sisters, Masha.
 Knipper was to play the middle of three sisters and one brother.
 The only married sibling of the foursome and "the most original and talented of the three sisters.
 To portray a young woman of culture and refinement, who speaks French, German and English, and is a first-class pianist" was no problem for Knipper who already acquired those skills.
 Knipper received much praise for her portrayal as Masha, much to Chekhov's amusement.

-Anton Chekhov and Olga Knipper eventually married on 25 May 1901 at the Church of the Exaltation of the Cross.
+Anton Chekhov and Olga Knipper eventually married on 25 May 1901 at the Church of the Exaltation of the Cross, in Moscow.
 It was a spur of the moment, small wedding about which hardly anyone knew, including Chekhov's mother and sister, and Olga's mother.
 Many close friends and family were hurt by the secrecy.
 Their marriage ended when Chekhov died of tuberculosis in 1904.

 It has been claimed in 1902 she had an operation to abort an ectopic pregnancy.
 The conception must have taken place at a time when she and Chekhov were temporarily living apart and he could not have been the father; as Chekhov was a doctor he would have realised this.